 But, it gets even better:

 NOTE: Conventional construction must be depreciated over 39 years and does not qualify for this program.
-Speak to your tax advisor to find out how Section 179 can be applied to your particular situation.
+Speak to your tax advisor to find out how the bonus depreciation can be applied to your particular situation.

-How Does the Bonus Depreciation and Section 179 Changes Benefit Starrco Buyers?
+How Does the Bonus Depreciation Benefit Starrco Buyers?

-So, if you spent $20,000 on a Starrco modular office system, you should be able to expense the entire cost and still be able to expense an additional $480,000 on other qualified capital expenditures!
+If you spent $20,000 on a Starrco modular office system, you should be able to expense the entire cost this year.